mozilla/data-docs/datasets/batch_view/main_summary/reference.md

 ## Example Queries

-We recommend working with this dataset via Spark rather than sql.t.m.o.
+We recommend working with this dataset via Spark rather than `sql.t.m.o`.
 Due to the large number of records, queries can consume a lot of resources on the
 **shared cluster and impact other users**.
-Queries via sql.t.m.o should limit to a short `submission_date_s3` range, and ideally make use of the `sample_id` field.
+Queries via `sql.t.m.o` should limit to a short `submission_date_s3` range, and ideally make use of the `sample_id` field.

-When using Presto to query the data from sql.t.m.o, you can use the UNNEST feature to access items in the `search_counts`, `popup_notification_stats` and `active_addons` fields.
+When using Presto to query the data from sql.t.m.o, you can use the `UNNEST` feature to access items in the `search_counts`, `popup_notification_stats` and `active_addons` fields.

 For example, to compare the search volume for different search source values,